Publication Ethic and Malpractice Statement

 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 Duties of Authors

-- Reporting Standards: Authors should present an accurate account of the original research performed as well as an objective discussion of its significance.
-Researchers should present their results honestly and without fabrication, falsification or inappropriate data manipulation.
-A manuscript should contain sufficient detail and references to permit others to replicate the work.
+Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
+Underlying data should be represented accurately in the paper.
+A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
-Manuscripts should follow the submission guidelines of the journal.

-- Multiple, Redundant, or Concurrent Publications: Author should not in general submit the same manuscript to more than one journal concurrently.
-It is also expected that the author will not publish redundant manuscripts or manuscripts describing same research in more than one journal.
+An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
-Multiple publications arising from a single research project should be clearly identified as such and the primary publication should be referenced

-- Disclosure and Conflicts of Interest: All authors should clearly disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
+All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

-- Fundamental Errors in Published Works: If the author discovers a significant error or inaccuracy in his/her own published work, it is the authorâ€™s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
+When an author discovers a significant error or inaccuracy in his/her own published work, it is the authorâ€™s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper